 As fans desperately wait for the return of fantasy epic The Witcher for its second series, Netflix has slowly been teasing details about the upcoming season – and the latest info is bound to increase excitement levels.

 The Twitter account NXonNetflix has shared a first look at the script for season two and, if the sneak preview is anything to go by, it looks set to be another dramatic and action-packed run.

 The tweet includes just the first page of the first episode’s script – so it doesn’t give too much away, but it is set at night in a small mountain town and introduces us to a merchant and his family while Geralt provides an intriguing voiceover.

 Quite what it all means is unclear, but this should certainly give fans something more to chew over as they continue the wait for the delayed second outing.

 The series has faced more than its fair share of production obstacles in 2020 – from COVID-19 to Henry Cavill’s recent leg muscle injury, with production still ongoing and set to continue into the New Year.

 The script preview is just the latest in a long line of announcements about the second run, including the release of a brand new set of images and news of several new cast members.

 Following a poll on the show’s official Twitter account, Netflix released a series of sneak peek The Witcher season two set images that teased what’s to come for Geralt of Rivia and the rest of the gang.

-Cavill has been wearing the magnificent white wig to once again portray Geralt of Rivia in season two and last week he revealed that he had returned to London from Yorkshire to film some scenes in a studio during lockdown.
-Subsequently, however ,the crew members’ positive tests meant the whole operation would close down while everyone was tested.
+Cavill has been wearing the magnificent white wig to once again portray Geralt in season two and, in early November, he revealed he’d returned to London from Yorkshire to film some scenes in a studio during lockdown before positive tests for four crew members meant the whole operation would close down while everyone was tested.